osamples/CloudSecurityEngineering/Amazon-Neptune-Enablement-w-Gremlin-&-Python/README.md

     print(vertices2)
     ```

-    In this example using the **RiskReconFindings** dataset, we reference the property 'OrganizationShortName' and specify 'IHS Markit'.
+    In this example using the **UNIQUENODE2LABEL** dataset, we reference a specific property key value pair.
 If we would like to use the airlines dataset or the karate dataset, we could reference a different property.
 For instance, we could reference 'Code' and the value 'ATL' to return all the edges and groupings with the Atlanta Airport.

     ```py
     n0 = g.V().has('code', 'ATL')